DavideMichelon10/FOG_server_using_API/README.md

 - DELETE a particular host

 ### SNAPIN
-To create a snapin task, we assume: snapin ID = 4 host ID = 7
-URL TO CALL: POST --> http://ipaddress/fog/host/7/task

 We need to send to the request a JSON object with this fields:
 ```
 snapin_task={